Quickstart

 If you started a review in step two, this card is titled Your first review and runs that review in the background while you confirm settings.
 If you skipped it, the card is titled Configure repositories and confirms that your next pull request is reviewed automatically — there's nothing else to start now.

-Either way, click Continue to accept the defaults — all repositories enabled, default branch filters, default exclusion patterns.
-The wizard creates the service hook subscriptions in your Azure DevOps projects so future PRs trigger reviews automatically.
+Click Continue to accept the defaults — all repositories enabled, default branch filters, default exclusion patterns.
+This step saves your per-repository settings.

 Step 4 — Choose a plan (or skip)